Bessie Rayner Parkes: Early life

 Bessie Rayner Parkes was born in Birmingham, Warwickshire, England, daughter of Joseph Parkes (1796–1865), a prosperous solicitor and a liberal with Radical sympathies, and Elizabeth ("Eliza") Rayner Priestley (1797–1877), granddaughter of the scientist and Unitarian minister Joseph Priestley (1733–1804).
 Eliza always considered herself an American, having been born in Northumberland, Pennsylvania.
 Although not in great sympathy with her daughter over Bessie's strong wish to make changes in the status of women, Elizabeth nevertheless loved her dearly and did not actively oppose her; Joseph Parkes's support for his daughter's aspirations was moderate.

 Unusually for girls of her background, Bessie was sent to a progressive Unitarian boarding school at age 11, a period of her life which she enjoyed.
-Parkes' passion for writing stemmed from the cultured life she was exposed to as a child, as her parents were avid consumers of the arts.
+Parkes's passion for writing stemmed from the cultured life she was exposed to as a child, as her parents were avid consumers of the arts.
 Self-taught poetry was Parkes's earliest passion, which later led her to use her talents in her activism.